 At Laser Spine Institute, we offer a minimally invasive discectomy and stabilization procedure to relieve pressure on the pinched nerve in your spine from a herniated disc.
 Our minimally invasive discectomy removes a small portion of the herniated disc in order to free the trapped nerve root that is causing your pain.
 Sometimes, the entire herniated disc needs to be taken out of the spine because it is too damaged to support the vertebrae.
 When this happens, our surgeons replace the damaged disc with an artificial disc through a minimally invasive stabilization procedure.

 Because of our minimally invasive approach to spine surgery, our patients have the advantage of experiencing a shorter recovery time,^ lower risk of infection and higher patient satisfaction score than patients who choose traditional open spine surgery.

-In most instances, a combination of noninvasive treatment methods causes pain from a herniated disc to abate.
-However, if several months of conservative techniques fail to mitigate a patient’s symptoms, more advanced treatment may be required.
-To learn more about the most common herniated disc causes, contact your physician today, and if you’re interested in learning about how an endoscopic procedure may be able to help you find relief from your symptoms, contact Laser Spine Institute.
+To learn more about the most common herniated disc causes, contact your physician today, and if you’re interested in learning about how an outpatient, minimally invasive procedure may be able to help you find relief from your symptoms, contact Laser Spine Institute.